 Old English dwellan "to mislead, deceive," originally "to make a fool of, lead astray," from Proto-Germanic *dwelan "to go or lead astray" (source also of Old Norse dvöl "delay," dvali "sleep;" Middle Dutch dwellen "to stun, make giddy, perplex;" Old High German twellen "to hinder, delay;" Danish dvale "trance, stupor," dvaelbær "narcotic berry," source of Middle English dwale "nightshade"), from PIE *dhwel-, extended form of root *dheu- (1) "dust, cloud, vapor, smoke" (and related notions of "defective perception or wits").

 Related to Old English gedweola "error, heresy, madness."
-Sense shifted in Middle English through "hinder, delay," to "linger" (c.
+Sense shifted in Middle English through "hinder, delay" (perhaps by influence of the Old Norse cognate), to "linger" (c.
 1200, as still in phrase to dwell upon), to "make a home" (mid-13c.).
 Related: Dwelled; dwelt; dwells.

 Web design and development by MaoningTech.